 - (1) No member shall hunt bear pursuant to this ordinance without possessing a valid bear hunting permit.
-Such a permit may be the member's tribal identification card required by Section 3.02(2) [Permits and Identification]. - (2) Except as provided in Section 7.13 [Group Bear Hunting], no member shall hunt or shoot a bear without possessing a bear carcass tag valid for the hunting zone in which the bear is shot. - (3) No member shall fail to affix a valid carcass tag to a bear immediately upon reducing the bear to possession.
+Such a permit may be the member's tribal identification card required by Section 3.02(2) [Permits and Identification]. - (2) Except as provided in Section 7.13 [Group Bear Hunting], no member shall hunt or shoot a bear without possessing a bear stamp valid for the hunting zone in which the bear is shot. - (3) No member shall fail to affix a tag listing the member's hunting identification number and bear stamp number for that carcass prior to leaving the carcass unattended in the field.